code-423n4/2023-12-revolutionprotocol/README.md

 # Developer guide

-Note: the `packages/revolution` contracts take quite a long time to compile.
-Working on improving this (ideas welcome).
+Note: the `packages/revolution` contracts take a long time to compile unless you use the `FOUNDRY_PROFILE=dev` prefix.

 ## Setup